Denis

 reactor 300 via pipes 375, 375a.
 Pipes 375, 375a may be equipped

-is normally closed by means of a valve but which may be opened if
+which is normally closed by means of a valve but which may be

-necessary to release pressure or divert combustion gases exiting
+opened if necessary to release pressure or divert combustion

-of downcorners 385 (two shown in FIG. 6) which extend from above
+4) of downcorners 385 (two shown in FIG. 6) which extend from

-extend only part of the depth of reactor 300 and typically end in
+which extend only part of the depth of reactor 300 and typically

-or above reaction zone 320.
-Risers 386 are connected at their
+end in or above reaction zone 320.
+Risers 386 are connected at

-upper end via manifold 380 to gas offtake 333.
-Alternatively;
+their upper end via manifold 380 to gas offtake 333.

-with exhaust vent 398, and steam line 396 which leads to
+equipped with exhaust vent 398, and steam line 396 which leads

 In use, reactor 300 is charged with carbon-containing materials